Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: System Model

 where $d_{u, p}(t)$ is an indicator representing whether packet $p$ arrives at destination $u$ at time $t$.
 If packet $p$ arrives at destination $u$ at time $t$, $d_{u, p}(t) = 1$; otherwise, $d_{u, p}(t) = 0$.
 As shown in Fig. \ref{Fig: AoI Curve}, if a destination $u$ receives a packet at time $t$, $A_u(t)$ is updated to be the AoI of the received packet at that time.
 Otherwise, $A_u(t)$ grows linearly with time.

 The average weighted AoI of the network is defined as:

 where $\omega_u\in(0, 1)$ represents the weighted importance of a destination $u\in\mathcal{U}_t$.

-To establish the relation between the AoI and multicast trees, we refer to the following lemma: \begin{Lemma}[\cite{west2001introduction}] Any two vertices in a tree can be connected by a unique simple path. \end{Lemma} Considering the multicast process described above, we derive that the time required for a packet to reach destination $u$ is equal to the number of hops between the source and destination $u$ in a multicast tree $\mathcal{T}_t$, denoted as $h_{\mathcal{T}_t}(u)$.
+Considering the multicast process described above, we derive that the time required for a packet to reach destination $u$ is equal to the number of hops between the source and destination $u$ in a multicast tree $\mathcal{T}_t$, denoted as $h_{\mathcal{T}_t}(u)$.
+To establish the relation between the AoI and multicast trees, we refer to the following lemma: \begin{Lemma}[\cite{west2001introduction}] Any two vertices in a tree can be connected by a unique simple path. \end{Lemma} From Lemma \ref{Lemma: Unique Path}, we know that $h_{\mathcal{T}_t}(u)$ is unique.
 Then \eqref{Def: AoI of destination 1} can be rewritten as: